Chia-Network/chia-docs/docs/architecture/timelords.md

 ---
 title: Timelords
 slug: /timelord-architecture
+description: On the chia blockchain, timelords support the network by creating sequential proofs of time (using a [Verifiable Delay Function](/proof-of-time)) and broadcasting them approximately every nine seconds.
+This provides "deterministic randomness", which is used to decide the winning proofs of space.
+keywords:
+  - chia
+  - architecture
+  - network
+  - full node
+  - timelord
+  - vdf
+  - verifiable delay function
+  - proof of time
+  - PoT
 ---

 Timelords support the network by creating sequential proofs of time (using a [Verifiable Delay Function](/proof-of-time)) and broadcasting them approximately every nine seconds.
 This provides "deterministic randomness", which is used to decide the winning proofs of space.